rsksmart/devportal-1.0/rif/lumino/light-client/use/index.md

     await Lumino.init(signingHandler, LocalStorageHandler, configParams);
     ```

-    NOTE about the SigningHandler: This method requires the PrivateKey since we instantiate everything with web3 and ethers.js to sign Smart Contract transactions and Off Chain Messages, it is not compulsory to use it.
+    NOTE: About the SigningHandler: This method requires the PrivateKey since we instantiate everything with web3 and ethers.js to sign Smart Contract transactions and Off Chain Messages, it is not compulsory to use it.

     We advise only using it when testing in a secure environment, but in any case you may provide your own signing functions instead of using the handler.

-    The idea is passing an object with 2 functions instead of the signingHandler to Lumino.init(), these functions receive 1 parameter each
+    The idea is passing an object with 2 functions instead of the signingHandler to Lumino.init(), these functions receive 1 parameter each.

     ```
     const myHandler = {